Professor

 Select Publications:

 Infants at Risk for Autism Spectrum Disorders (ASD).
-We have been investigating the neural origins of ASD, by conducting visual psychophysical, ERP and behavioral studies in infants who are “High-Risk” for ASD (because they have an older sibling diagnosed with ASD).
+To elucidate the developmental origins of ASD, we conduct visual perceptual, ERP and behavioral studies in infants who are “High-Risk” for ASD (because they have an older sibling diagnosed with ASD).
 Studying these High-Risk infants is valuable not only because a certain percentage of them (~19%) can be expected to develop ASD (providing us with important information about development in the first few months of the disorder), but because, even High-Risk infants who do not go on to develop ASD are expected to exhibit atypicalities due to carrying some of the genes for ASD.
 Understanding these atypicalities can help establish links between genes and behavior.
 To date, we have found several visual sensory and behavioral atypicalities in High-Risk infants.

 We have also begun genetic studies in this cohort, as well as studies of gastrointestinal (GI) functioning.
 We are soon to publish a finding showing that High-Risk infants who are off of breast milk have a significantly higher chance of developing a GI problem, suggesting that breast milk is protective in this cohort.